 The Government Property Agency has an establishment of 204 and is headed by the Government Property Administrator.
 The Agency discharges its main functions through five functional Divisions in accordance with agreed strategic plans in striving to achieve the Agency's vision and mission.
-Two support Divisions provide administrative and legal advisory services respectively.
+Two support Divisions provide administrative and legal advisory services respectively to the Agency.